 Because legislation does not operate retrospectively, the FTA will continue to be relevant to transactions entered into up to 30 June 2012, and so it is worthwhile summarising the changes to the legislation relating to small claims that took place over the years:

 1 On 1 July 1998, VCAT commenced operation.
-The Small Claims Tribunal which had existed before then in effect became part of VCAT, and claims that would have gone before the Small Claims Tribunal are now heard in the Civil Claims List of VCAT and are known as “civil claims”.
-The procedure followed by VCAT is found in the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (“VCAT Act”) and in Rules and Practice Notes of VCAT.
+The Small Claims Tribunal that had existed before then in effect became part of VCAT, and claims that would have gone before the Small Claims Tribunal are now heard in the Civil Claims List of VCAT and are known as “civil claims”.
+The procedure followed by VCAT is found in the Victorian Civil and Administrative Tribunal Act 1998 (Vic) (“VCAT Act”) and on VCAT’s website (www.vcat.vic.gov.au).

 2 On 1 September 1999, the FTA commenced operation.
 Until 30 June 2012 the FTA empowered VCAT to resolve a “consumer and trader dispute”.
 Since 1 July 2012, the same power, expressed in the same words, is provided by the ACL&FTA.